How to Automatically Hand Off Leads From Marketing to Sales

 For the handoff to work automatically, five things must be true:

 The rep receives full context.
 When the rep picks up the lead, they should see: form responses, qualifying data, enrichment data, pages viewed, lead source, and campaign attribution.
-If they have to look this up manually, the handoff is incomplete.
+If they have to look this up manually or piece together information from multiple systems, the handoff is incomplete and valuable time is lost.

 Both teams see the same data.
 Marketing should be able to see whether their leads were contacted, how fast, and what happened.
 Sales should be able to see where the lead came from, what they engaged with, and how they were qualified.
-Shared visibility eliminates the blame game.
+Shared visibility eliminates the blame game and creates accountability for both speed-to-lead and lead quality metrics.

 What changes when the handoff is automated

-The most immediate change is speed — leads go from multi-hour handoffs to sub-60-second handoffs.
+The most immediate change is speed — leads go from multi-hour handoffs to sub-60-second handoffs, which has a measurable impact on conversion benchmarks.
 But the bigger change is trust.
 When sales gets leads that are pre-qualified, correctly routed, and already contacted with a personalized message, they stop treating inbound as unreliable and start treating it as their best pipeline source.

 Where Surface fits